Bret Saberhagen

-Early years
+Early life

 Saberhagen was born in Chicago Heights, Illinois.
 His parents, Linda and Bob, divorced when he was five years old.
 He attended Grover Cleveland High School, located in Reseda, California.
 Saberhagen starred in both basketball and baseball.
 In 1982, during his senior year, he pitched a no-hitter and was the winning pitcher in the Los Angeles City Championship game, played at Dodger Stadium.
 He also played football in high school.

-Career
+Professional career

+Draft and minor leagues

-Saberhagen was drafted out of high school by the Kansas City Royals in the 19th round of the 1982 Major League Baseball draft and made his major league debut at the age of 19 on April 4, 1984.
+Saberhagen was drafted out of high school by the Kansas City Royals in the 19th round of the 1982 Major League Baseball draft.

+Kansas City Royals (1984–1991)

+Saberhagen made his major league debut at the age of 19 on April 4, 1984.
 He made an immediate impact, compiling a 10–11 record and a 3.48 ERA.
 He picked up his only major league save on July 23, 1984, during the second game of a double header.
-He pitched three scoreless innings to close out a 7-2 Royals win over the Blue Jays and preserve the win for starter Frank Wills.
+He pitched three scoreless innings to close out a 7–2 Royals win over the Blue Jays and preserve the win for starter Frank Wills.
 The Royals made the postseason but lost to the Detroit Tigers in the American League Championship Series.
 Saberhagen pitched well in his first postseason start, giving up two runs in eight innings.

 In 1985, the 21-year-old Saberhagen established himself as the ace of the staff.
 He went 20–6 with a 2.87 ERA and won the American League Cy Young Award.
 He led the Royals to a World Series championship and was named MVP of the World Series, pitching two complete games, including a shutout in Game 7.
 He was also the subject of much media attention during the Series as his wife gave birth to his first son, Drew William, on the same night of the infamous Don Denkinger call.

 Saberhagen developed an odd pattern of successful seasons in odd-numbered years (1985, 1987, 1989, 1991) and poor performances in even-numbered years.
 In 1986, he was 7–12 with a 4.12 ERA.
 In 1987, another odd-numbered year, Saberhagen had an excellent year, going 18–10 with a 3.36 ERA.
 That record, however, was disappointing because Saberhagen had entered the All-Star break with a 15–3 record and another Cy Young Award seemingly in the bag.
 He pitched in the 1987 Major League Baseball All-Star Game, but he suffered a shoulder injury that hampered his second-half performance.